kykiefer/depression-detect/README.md

 Read on, and visit www.XXXX.com to learn how you can contribute to this project by becoming a *data donor*!

 ## Donate Your Data
 The model needs your help.
 A promising model is in place but detecting depression is *hard*.
 Robust models rely on 100s of hours of audio data.
 The good news is that *you* can contribute!
-Visit the site below to donate your audio data which will be incorporated in the model.
+Visit the site below to donate your audio data which will be incorporated in periodic model re-training with a batch algorithm.

 <img alt="DonateYourData homepage" src="images/website.gif" width='600'>